Education and training

 We are proud of our diversity and attract trainees and observers from around the world.
 In 2014-15, the Department of Surgery trained 46 clinical fellows and 111 residents originating from 22 countries worldwide.

-For more information related to the education and training conducted by each division, please view the hyperlinks below:
+For more information related to the education and training conducted by each division, please view the following:

 FELLOWS AND RESIDENTS